HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 	if (!(*indirect)) return root;
 	//...
 ```
+If we are erasing a leaf node, it is intuitive to see that we would just need to traverse through its parents and correct their heights/apply rotations.

 However, what if we are deleting a node in the middle of the tree?
 Then we need to find a node that we can _safely_ delete and that we can put in the place of the node we want to delete.
 To do so, we can either move to the left child (if it exists) and move right until there are no more right children, or move to the right and then move all the way to the left.